Observability Logging

 -

-Assign Field Access and Apex Classes Access:
+Assign Field Access:

 - Logging Bucket Name